1 minute read

 - Back on the SharePoint site, go to View All Site Content, click on the unlinked lists from step 2 and re-link them to the Quick Launch.

 While you are looking at the navigation, be sure to change all of the absolute URLs (those which contain ‘http://[servername]’) to relative links by removing the server information.
 If you ever change your DNS entries or try to move the site to another server, the absolute links won’t go where you want.
-In general, always use absolute links!
+In general, don’t use absolute links unless you’re forced to!